shipwebdotjp/wplinelogin/README.md

 ## Features
 * Feature to log in to WordPress using your LINE account.
 Add social login functionality to Wordpress.
 * Can work with both new and existing users
-* Can integrate with LINE Connect
+* Can integrate with LINE Connect.
+(You need to Link Login channel and LINE Bot in LINE Developers)

 ## Specification